The-OpenROAD-Project/OpenROAD/src/ant/README.md

  - `load_antenna_rules`: import antenna rules to ARC, must be called before other commands
  - `check_antennas`: check antenna violations on all nets and generate a report
-   - -path: specify the path to save the report
+   - -report_filename: specify the file name path where to save the report
    - -simple_report: provides a summary of the violated nets

 ## Antenna Report Example